semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 Besides forming your ideas, writing also teaches you how to cut to the chase.
 I follow a simple framework.
 First, I remove or rewrite any part if I think I would not enjoy as a reader.
 Second, I try to get to the point at the right time. [xrighttime]

 I have an ultimate goal while writing.
 After all, it should be an interesting journey for both the reader and the writer.
-So, I am going to try to make it interesting and at the same time convince you with my arguments.
+So, I will try to make it interesting and convincing.

 If I can do this, I will exist.

 **Audience**

 Hacker News is a community where readers are mainly from tech world.
-If you submit an article, and the community finds it interesting then you will get upvotes.
-If not then your submission will not be noticed [by most of the community].
+If you submit an article that readers find interesting, you will get upvotes.
+If not, your submission will get unnoticed.

 If you get enough upvotes, you will be on the front page where thousands of people will see your submission. [xthousands] How long you will stay on the front page is determined by readers. [fn:fp]